August 1, 2009 Issue

 Do you see the two volcanoes on Io's turbulent surface?
 Check out this NASA Image of the Day for an analysis of the picture.

 - Io's volcanoes are caused by tidal forces from Jupiter.
-Learn more about the volcanoes at Io's Alien Volcanoes, and be sure to see this following article with additional information from the Galileo probe.
+Learn more about the volcanoes at Io's Alien Volcanoes.

 - Io's volcanoes have caused some trouble for passing spacecraft.
 Find out why at Beware: Io Dust.